-The above are blocking Google from indexing your site and if the page is already in their index they will remove it after the next time it is crawled.
+The above are blocking Google from indexing your site, and if the page is already in their index, they will remove it after the next time it is crawled.

-4. Check Low quality inbound links
+4. Analyze the quality of inbound links

 5. Stop linking to other websites

 This may sound like a strong heading, but who you link to does matter.
 If you include many links to other websites unusually or unnaturally, Google may issue you with a penalty thinking you’re trying to ‘boost’ the sites and give them an unfair advantage in search results.
 This type of penalty causes Google to lose trust in your links and treat the content as spam.